 - Applications in English only – While we welcome applications from outside the United States, please note that we can only accept applications written in English.

 - Include a Photo – You will be asked to upload a photo of your practice in action.
-If you do not have a photo that represents your practice, you can upload a photo of your school or organization.
+Please read the PHOTO TIPS closely in the application.

 - Photo Release Policy – If your photo includes young people, please be sure to follow relevant policies for releasing photos since this photo may appear on Character.org’s website, in publications and any recognition event (should your practice be selected).